sanctum-black/blog/computer-science/scala-3-for-beginners/scala-3-for-beginners.md

 // HashSet(5, 1, 2, 3, 4)
 ```

-But wait a second, why is the `Set` printed in different order than how it was originally declared?
+But wait a second...why is the `Set` printed in a different order than how it was originally declared?
 What happens is that, as mentioned, the `Set` collection in Scala does not maintain the order of elements.
-This is because `Set` is implemented as a `HashSet` by default, which is a data structure designed to optimize lookup times (*checking if an element is contained in the set*) rather than preserving insertion order.
+This is because `Set` is implemented as a `HashSet` by default, a data structure designed to optimize lookup times (*checking if an element is contained in the set*) rather than preserving insertion order.

-In a `HashSet`, elements are organized based on their hash codes for quick look-up, which may not reflect the order in which they were added.
+In a `HashSet`, elements are organized based on their hash codes for quick lookup, which may not reflect the order in which they were added.

 ## 4. Map
 A `Map` is a collection of key-value pairs.
 The keys in a map are unique.
-If we've worked with dictionaries in Python, this structure is what mostly resembles them:
+If we've worked with dictionaries in Python, this structure is what most resembles them:

 ##### **Code**
 ```Scala